hubmapconsortium/antibody-api/scripts/README.md

 Scenario, './scripts/run_local.sh up' will not daemonize (add the '-d').
 You can also bring the server down with  './scripts/run_local.sh down'

+You should note that the database tables need to be created before the first time that you access the GUI.
+For setup from scratch, please see 'README.md' section 'Deployment Locally'.

 ### Terminal

 This will create a container for the web service ONLY and will open a terminal session for it.